openenclave/openenclave/README.md

 Contributing to OE SDK
 ---------------

-You'll find compresenive documentation in the [Contributor's Getting Started Guide](docs/GettingStartedDocs).
+You'll find comprehensive documentation in the [Contributor's Getting Started Guide](docs/GettingStartedDocs).

 The [community documentation](docs/Community/) hosts lots of information on